danmckeon/crconnect/README.md

 ## Description

-CRConnect is short for Cancer Research Connect.
-Our mission is to connect patients with research and provide information on clinical trials for anyone diagnosed with cancer.
-For this initial sprint, we focused on lung cancer in particular since it affects so many people.
-To do this, we scrape the publicly available government filings for clinical trials, but make them searchable in a way that makes sense for the average person.
+Clinical trials have a participant satisfaction rate of more than 90%, yet less than 5% of cancer patients participate.
+Not enough patients (and doctors) know what trials are available to them.
+Patients need more options.
+Researchers need more participants.
+CRC connects these two groups by making information on clinical trials much easier to find.
+To do so, we scrape publicly available government filings for clinical trials and make them easily searchable for the average person.
+Our current application includes both lung and colorectal cancer trials, but we plan to extend to other types in the coming months.

 ## How to Install Locally